swebdevelopment/Pixuru-iOS-SDK/README.md

 * **default**
     (BOOL)   - Determines which product is selected by default when the user selects the category. default = 1 is selected.
 If more than one item in a given category is default = 1, the app will use the first default item in this array.
 * **addToBasePrice**
-    (NUMBER) - An (optional) amount (USD) to add to the minimum price of the product as determined by Pixuru (see table below).
-If addToBasePrice = 5.99 for a given product and the product base price is $125.00, the product price in the SDK will be $130.99.
+    (NUMBER) - An (optional) amount (USD) to add to the minimum price of the product as determined by Pixuru.
+If addToBasePrice = 5.99 for a given product and the product base price is $125.00, the product price displayed in and used by the SDK will be $130.99.
 * **included**
     (BOOL)   - A simple bool to show/hide particular products.
 If include = 0 for a given product, that product will not be shown to users.
 * **sizeid**